caitlin-hartley/python-api-challenge/README.md

 ----------------------

-## Analyzing weather relative to the equator through a series of plots and regressions
+# Analyzing Weather Relative to the Equator through a Series of Plots and Regressions

+## Pull City Data and Create Scatter Plots

 Used OpenWeatherMap API to retrieve weather data from the cities list generated in the code.
 Created a series of scatter plots to showcase the following relationships: